Old State House

 - Afternoon: Go behind the scenes with a guided tour of the Monster Mile.
 Don’t forget your camera as you get up-close views of the track (banked 24 degrees in the corners), pit road, Victory Lane, Infield Media Center and more.

-- Evening/Where to stay: Try your luck at table gaming, sports betting and more than 2,500 slots at the Dover Downs Hotel & Casino.
-Stay overnight at the luxurious hotel; you’ll want to indulge in the fine dining, first-class entertainment or enjoy a massage in the Bali themed Toppers Spa and Salon.
+- Evening/Where to stay: Try your luck at over 2,200 slots, table games, sports betting and live harness racing at the Dover Downs Hotel & Casino.
+Stay overnight at the luxurious hotel; you’ll want to indulge in the fine dining, first-class entertainment or enjoy a massage at the Bali themed Toppers Spa and Salon.

 Day 2 – History & Entertainment